AbubakarMi/docuflow/README.md

 ## 🌟 Overview

-DocuFlow is a **complete SaaS platform** for invoice management with:
+DocuFlow is a **complete SaaS platform** for invoice and inventory management with:
 - ✅ **Multi-Tenancy**: Unlimited businesses in one database
+- ✅ **Auto Inventory**: Stock deducts automatically when invoices are created
 - ✅ **Super Admin**: System-wide oversight and management
 - ✅ **Professional Invoicing**: Auto-calculations, PDF generation
 - ✅ **Privacy First**: Complete business data isolation